Approved by: Human Protections Administrator, Director of OPRS, and Executive IRB Chair

 - The OPRS provides copies of correspondence to the review committees (IBC, IDS, CC-PRC, RDC).

-- IRB Coordinators or Assistant Directors notify PIs of IRB decisions by letter, which is sent both via email and the postal service or campus mail.
+- IRB Coordinators or Assistant Directors notify PIs of IRB decisions by letter, which is sent via email.

-- The PI must re-submit required materials if the IRB requires modifications.
+- The PI must re-submit required materials if the IRB requires revisions and/or clarifications.